grommet/grommet/src/js/components/FileInput/README.md

 **multiple**

-Whether to allow multiple files
+Whether to allow multiple files.
+If an object is supplied,
+        'aggregageThreshold' indicates the maximum number of individual files to show.
+Above this, only a single message describing the number of files will be shown.

 ```
 boolean
+{
+  aggregateThreshold: number
+}
 ```

 **name**